 The School District did see another increase in net position.
-The increase for fiscal year 2022 was \$38.0 million more than the increase that occurred in fiscal year 2021.
+The increase for fiscal year 2023 was \$52.2 million less than the increase that occurred in fiscal year 2022.
 This increase is the net effect of many factors:

-- Revenues increased by \$28.3 million.
+- Revenues increased by \$17.2 million.
 Significant factors that led to the increase are: - The School District was awarded substantial pandemic related federal assistance during the year and austerity measures that were slated to reduce state revenues were fully restored.
-As a result operating grants and contributions increased by \$16.4 million. - Property values in Clarke County increased and as a result of keeping the millage rate consistent, revenue from property taxes increased by \$6.9 million. - o Economic activity increased pushing up sales taxes by \$4.9 million. - Expenses decreased by \$9.7 million.
-Significant factors that led to the decrease are: - The School District was awarded substantial pandemic related federal assistance during the year.
-As a result expenditures related to Federal programs increased by \$8.5 million. - GASB Statement No. 68 and GASB Statement No. 75 reporting requirements, which are rooted in actuarial assumptions and estimates, decreased expenditures by \$20.8 million. - The School District returned to face-to-face instruction.
-As a result, other general fund expenditures increased when compared to the previous fiscal year.
+As a result, operating and capital grants and contributions increased by \$1.8 million. - Property values in Clarke County increased.
+Even after reducing the millage rate by 1.2 mill, revenue from property taxes still increased by \$9.8 million. - Economic activity increased pushing up sales taxes by \$2.0 million. - o Rising interest rates contributed to investment income increasing by \$2.2 million. - Expenses increased by \$69.4 million.
+Significant factors that led to the increase are: - o GASB Statement No. 68 and GASB Statement No. 75 reporting requirements, which are rooted in actuarial assumptions and estimates, increased expenditures by \$13.4 million. - The School District increased hourly rates beyond \$12.50 per hour, added a \$2,000 raise along with a 3.0% cost of living adjustment and continued an emphasis on lower class sizes.